dmhacker/crc-hamming-weights/README.md

 per Hamming weight grows roughly exponentially with respect to **k**.

-That being said, all hope is not lost.
-Actually checking every combination is an easy parallelizable task and the CRC validation is inexpensive.
+That being said, actually checking every combination is an easy parallelizable task and CRC computation is inexpensive.
 Therefore, it would make sense that a GPU would be calculate Hamming weights quickly, owing to its large number of cores.
 This project is an attempt to implement calculation of Hamming